A tradition of success

 From its modest beginning with a limited curriculum, Bay College has expanded its offerings in response to the needs of the local communities served and world beyond.
 The College continues its tradition of providing occupational programs aimed at giving students the skills to enter the work force, community service, and transfer programs, which are designed to allow students to begin their post-secondary education and explore career interests at Bay College, later applying their degree at a major college or university.

-Home of the first Michigan Technical Education Center (M-TEC) to open its doors in the State of Michigan, the Center provides a variety of customized and technical skill training and professional development opportunities for working age adults across the Upper Peninsula.
-The College and M-TEC together host more than 40,000 visits each year in a variety of conference, training and meeting activities.
+Home of the first Michigan Technical Education Center to open its doors in the State of Michigan, the Center provides a variety of customized and technical skill training and professional development opportunities for working age adults across the Upper Peninsula.
+The College and the Michigan Technical Education Center together host more than 40,000 visits each year in a variety of conference, training and meeting activities.

 Co-located on the College's Escanaba campus, the local YMCA provides recreational and wellness opportunities, as well as child care for local residents, college employees and students.
 Additionally, the campus hosts 3 soccer fields, walking trails and a labyrinth - the Besse Recreation Complex.

 Since the early 1970's, Bay College has had a presence in Dickinson County, where in those early years courses were offered to assist students enrolled in nursing degree programs.
 Facility limitations severely restricted course offerings through the early years.
 However, enrollment increases supported the notion that interest in higher education in Dickinson County remained strong.
 In 2003, the College leased a 20,000 sq. foot facility on Carpenter Avenue with eight traditional classrooms, a computer lab and office space for personnel.